Visit & Explore

 Members - Free Admission

-Explore history in the one-room schoolhouse, carriage barn and carpentry shop.
+Explore history in the Metz Exhibition Hall, carriage barn and carpentry shop.
 Watch artisans at work in the blacksmith shop, print shop, or carpentry barn.
 Wander through the Canonchet Estate’s stable ruins, visit our Rhode Island Red heritage flock and our other farm animals.
 Our grounds feature heirloom flower and herb gardens, and they are bounded by woods, meadows, and salt marshes accessible on marked walking trails.